firepear/homefarm/docs/control_install.md

 [root@77c3fe3f72ba homefarm]#
 ```

-From this point, you can issue `farmctl` commands to manage your
-compute farm.
-First there's a little bit of setup to do.

 ## Initialize the controller environment and local repo

-Compute nodes will install almost all their packages from the control
+Compute nodes will install their initial packages from the control
-node's local mirror, but new packages will initially be sourced from
+node's local mirror (which will be built in the next step), but an
-the Arch mirrors.
-To make this a fast process, an geographically
-appropriate mirrorlist is needed.
+Arch mirrorlist should still be generated so that the standard repos
+will also be available.

 On a machine with a browser: